WittleWolfie/WW-Blueprint-Core/BlueprintCore/articles/tutorials/advanced/hurtful.md

 }
 ```

-Now you need to find update the operands of instructions using `retLabel` or `leaveLabel` to use `newJumpTarget` instead.
+Now you need to update the operands of instructions using `retLabel` or `leaveLabel` to use `newJumpTarget` instead.
 Except there's a problem: if you update _all_ operands using `retLabel` it includes early returns before `TriggerSkillCheck` is called, so `ruleSkillCheck2` doesn't exist.

 Rather than updating all operands using `retLabel` or `leaveLabel`, search backwards and update only until `TriggerSkillCheck` is called: